Copper Banking Review 2023

 As Copper is not a traditional bank, it doesn’t offer traditional banking options.
 Instead, teen banking takes the form of a reloadable debit card.
 Teens and parents can add money to the card, which can then be used to make purchases online or in-store anywhere Mastercard is accepted.

 The fundamental principle behind Copper is teaching teens how to manage money.
-Copper is designed to encourage parents to take a hands-on approach in helping teenagers navigate personal finance.
+Copper is designed to encourage parents to take a hands-on approach to helping teenagers navigate personal finance.

 Who Is Copper Banking For?